 Step 1: The parent applies for a loan and completes the PLUS Master Promissory Note.

-The parent completes a Federal Direct Parent PLUS Request and Master Promissory Note at StudentLoans.gov.
+The parent completes a Federal Direct Parent PLUS Request and Master Promissory Note at StudentAid.gov.
 Please refer to the Federal Direct Parent PLUS Loan Application Instructions.

 The Federal Direct Parent PLUS Loan can only be processed until the last day of classes for the semester(s) for which the loan is intended.
 Applying early is recommended.
 Late applicants may not meet all of the eligibility criteria by the deadline.

-If the parent would like to cancel all, or a portion of, the Federal Direct Parent PLUS Loan, he/she should email Oserve.
+If the parent would like to cancel all, or a portion of, the Federal Direct Parent PLUS Loan, they should email email@example.com.

 Step 2: The student applies for aid.